 BDS(S Lanka) FDSRCPSGlas FFDRCSI FDSRCS

-Rohana is an Associate Professor in the Department of Oral Diagnostics and Surgical Sciences.
+Rohana is an Associate Professor in the Department of Oral Diagnostic and Surgical Sciences.
 He is a registered specialist in Oral and Maxillofacial Surgery in New Zealand and a consultant Oral and Maxillofacial Surgeon to the Southern District Health Board.
-His research interests includes: Management of pain and other complications associated with surgical removal of wisdom teeth and to evaluate the metabolism of some analgesics in the body and use of dental implants in the rehabilitation of the edentulous patients.
-He is currently the invited external examiner for the final examination of the DClinDent (Oral Surgery) conducted by the University of Sydney and Master of Oral Surgery programme conducted by the University of Fiji.
+His research interests include: Management of pain and other complications associated with surgical removal of wisdom teeth and to evaluate the metabolism of some analgesics in the body and use of dental implants in the rehabilitation of the edentulous patients.
+He is currently the invited external examiner for the final examination of the DClinDent (Oral Surgery) conducted by the University of Sydney and the Master of Oral Surgery programme conducted by the University of Fiji.

 Dr Harsha De Silva